-Is Nicaragua a rich country?
+Is Nicaragua a wealthy country?

 Nicaragua, the poorest country in Central America and the second poorest in the Western Hemisphere, has widespread underemployment and poverty.
 GDP growth of 4.5% in 2017 was insufficient to make a significant difference.
 Textiles and agriculture combined account for nearly 50% of Nicaragua's exports.
 Beef, coffee, and gold are Nicaragua’s top three export commodities.